-- 2. Provide a brief description for the University Catalog. - 3.
+- 1. Write the motion you request for the CC to approve and put before the full faculty, such as "The Curriculum Council moves that the faculty approve a new Academic Certificate." - 2.
+Provide a brief description for the University Catalog. - 3.
 In your written rationale: - a.
-Please briefly describe the Academic Certificate and the intended student learning outcomes (150 words maximum). - List all the required courses.
+Please briefly describe the Academic Certificate and the intended student learning outcomes (150 words maximum). - b.
+List all the required courses.
 The following general guidelines apply to all Academic Certificates (see also the Catalog under 'Academic Certificates'): - i.
 A certificate consists of 3-4 course units designated by one or more departments, schools, and program areas. - ii.
 A minimum grade point average of 2.0 with no units of "D" work is required in the certificate.
 3. A minimum of one course unit numbered 200 or higher is required for the certificate. - iii.
 No courses taken under the credit/no credit option may count toward a certificate (see the Catalog section on 'Credit/No Credit Option') - c.
-Answer the following: - Are any of the required courses new to the curriculum?
+Answer the following: - 1.
+Are any of the required courses new to the curriculum?
 If yes, please submit the appropriate written rationale for New or Significantly Revised Courses.

-Note: If 50% or more of the Academic Certificate you are proposing comprises new courses, you will need approval by the Higher Learning Commission (HLC) prior to sending your proposal to the CC.

-- Do any of the required courses carry credit in the General Education, Encountering Diversity, or Physical Education Programs? - How frequently are the courses offered?
-Are these courses intended to be taken in a sequence? - How is this new certificate distinct from any existing minor or concentration?
+(Note: If 50% or more of the Academic Certificate you are proposing comprises new courses, you will need approval by the Higher Learning Commission (HLC) prior to sending your proposal to the CC.) - 2.
+Do any of the required courses carry credit in the General Education, Encountering Diversity, or Physical Education Programs? - 3.
+How frequently are the courses offered?
+Are these courses intended to be taken in a sequence? - 4.
+How is this new certificate distinct from any existing minor or concentration?
 How does it align, if at all, with your academic unit's student learning goals?
-How does it reflect faculty/student interest? - Who will teach in the new Academic Certificate?
-How will this certificate affect departmental course offerings and staffing? - How do you foresee this new certificate generating new revenue for the university? - Do you need new resources to offer this certificate? (e.g., hiring adjunct faculty) If yes, did you get approval from the Provost's office? - Do you need funds to develop this new certificate? (e.g., curriculum development funds for new courses, course fees of any kind) - Is this certificate cross-departmental?
-If yes, what other departments, programs or schools are involved in delivering this certificate? - Who is your intended audience? - a. matriculated IWU students only - b. matriculated IWU students and non-degree seeking students (post-baccalaureate) - c. matriculated IWU students and non-degree seeking students
+How does it reflect faculty/student interest? - 5.
+Who will teach in the new Academic Certificate?
+How will this certificate affect departmental course offerings and staffing? - 6.
+How do you foresee this new certificate generating new revenue for the university? - 7.
+Do you need new resources to offer this certificate? (e.g., hiring adjunct faculty) If yes, did you get approval from the Provost's office? - 8.
+Do you need funds to develop this new certificate? (e.g., curriculum development funds for new courses, course fees of any kind)

-(high school junior and senior)

-- d. matriculated IWU students, non-degree seeking students (both post-baccalaureate and high school) - If c and/or d, are you planning on offering dual credit for high school students? - How do you intend to assess the effectiveness of the Academic Certificate?
+- 9. Is this certificate cross-departmental?
+If yes, what other departments, programs or schools are involved in delivering this certificate? - 10.
+Who is your intended audience? - a. matriculated IWU students only - b. matriculated IWU students and non-degree seeking students (post-baccalaureate) - c. matriculated IWU students and non-degree seeking students (high school junior and senior) - d. matriculated IWU students, non-degree seeking students (both post-baccalaureate and high school) - e.
+If c and/or d, are you planning on offering dual credit for high school students? - 11.
+How do you intend to assess the effectiveness of the Academic Certificate?